smartlawhub/Legal-Data-Analysis/lesson2/Requests/task.md

 typically see the framework in which the page's content is located, but not the content itself.
 You can also think of it as to how the data is processed: fully by the client for static webpages, and in part by the server for dynamic pages.
-We'll come back on dynamic websites in the next task.
+We'll come back on dynamic websites in the next task, about Selenium.

 <b>2. </b> The distinction between static and dynamic is often blurry, as we'll see, but to the extent possible it's easier to
 work with static websites, so I'd advise to seek short cuts.
 For instance, querying a database with a search term